muralikrishnangm/SSL_ALPNet/README.md

   * run `./data/<CHAOST2/SABS>/class_slice_index_gen.ipynb`

 **TODO:** Need labels for Amir's training data to create class-slice indexing
+	* This file contains the info of all slices for each class - not pixel-by-pixel info of each class
+	* Need this info to exclude classes during training - within the pipeline

 `
 You are highly welcomed to use this pre-processing pipeline in your own work for evaluating few-shot medical image segmentation in future.
 Please consider citing our paper (as well as the original sources of data) if you find this pipeline useful.
 Thanks!